HISTORIC PROP 13

 THREATS TO PROP 13

-Proposition 15 "Split Roll" would tax properties differently depending on their use with Prop 13 protections removed from commercial and industries properties.
+A "Split Roll" system would tax properties differently depending on their use with Prop 13 protections removed from commercial and industries properties.
 This would cause a $10-12 billion new tax on California business.

 A split roll is BAD for California's economy.
 It would increase the cost to do business in a state already ranked as one of the worst in the nation.
 Lastly, split roll would make it easy for Sacramento to come after homeowners.